Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Workload Standardization

 The end-to-end tests for the disk image creation workflow and the benchmark installation process also passed successfully.
 The boot cycle hypercall behavior was verified across ISAs (Hypercalls 1, 2, and 3), confirming they were triggered at appropriate stages.
 The benchmark hypercall execution was also verified (Hypercalls 4 and 5), confirming their correct placement and triggering within the application ROI.
 Workloads tested completed successfully, and for those with defined outputs (like NPB), the gem5 simulation also produced the expected results.
 A sample output from the hypercall execution validator script is shown in Figure~\ref{fig:hypercall-execution-validation}, confirming that all hypercalls were executed at the expected stages during boot and benchmark execution.

-The GAPBS \texttt{tc} benchmark was excluded for the \texttt{soc-live-journal} and \texttt{facebook} inputs because \texttt{tc} requires undirected graphs, while these datasets are directed.
+The GAPBS \texttt{tc} benchmark was excluded for the \texttt{soc-LiveJournal1} and \texttt{facebook} inputs because \texttt{tc} requires undirected graphs, while these datasets are directed.
 For the larger workloads, i.e. the GAPBS \texttt{set} graph and the NPB Class~D and Class~F benchmarks, simulations were omitted due to memory constraints.
 They have memory requirements exceeding 3~GiB, which is not supported on x86 systems in gem5, and require more than the 16~GiB allocated on ARM and RISC-V demo boards.

-Furthermore, Figures~\ref{fig:gapbs-results} and~\ref{fig:npb-results} present the simulated instruction counts within the defined regions of interest for the GAPBS and NPB benchmark suites, respectively, running on the new standardized disk images across ARM, x86, and RISC-V ISAs.
+Furthermore, Table~\ref{tab:benchmark-stats} presents the simulated instruction counts within the defined regions of interest for the GAPBS and NPB benchmark suites, respectively, running on the new standardized disk images across ARM, x86, and RISC-V ISAs.
 The consistency of these instruction counts across architectures provides strong quantitative evidence that the standardized benchmark disk images, the integrated \texttt{m5ops} and \texttt{gem5-bridge}, and the hypercall annotations are functioning correctly and provide a reproducible base for performance studies using gem5.
+The disk image workflow guarantees software-level consistency, i.e., identical OS configuration, inputs, and execution paths leading up to the region of interest.
+Microarchitectural state is intentionally left unconstrained to preserve meaningful cross-ISA comparisons.